ashutosh294/Inc42/README.md

 - **Run the Docker Container:** Once the Docker image is built, run `docker run -d -p 3000:3000 my-nextjs-app`.
 - **Access the Application:** Visit `http://localhost:3000` in your web browser.

+### coding standard enforcement
+   - **Linting and Coding Standards:** We use ESLint and Prettier to enforce coding standards for TypeScript.
+   - **CI Pipeline Integration:** ESLint and Prettier checks are integrated into the CI pipeline for the Next.js (TypeScript) component.

 ### WordPress Application

 The WordPress application is a content management system (CMS) written in PHP.